Getting around Italy: Transportation Tips

 It is possible to tour Italy by motorbike, but there are relatively few rental places.
 Mopeds and scooters are comparatively easy to find: virtually everyone in Italy can ride one and although they’re not really built for long-distance travel.
 They are ideal for shooting around towns and islands.
 Helmets are compulsory.

 Boat and Hydrofoil are the best ways to travel to Italy’s islands from the mainland.

 Italy has a well-developed network of ferries and hydrofoils operated by a number of different private companies.
-Large car-ferries connect the major islands of Sardinia and Sicily with the mainland ports of Genoa, Livorno, La Spezia, Civitavecchia, Fiumicino and Naples.
+Large car-ferries connect the major islands of Sardinia Dropdown content and Sicily Dropdown content with the mainland ports of Genoa Dropdown content, Livorno, La Spezia, Civitavecchia, Fiumicino and Naples Dropdown content.

-The smaller islands of the Bay of Naples islands, the Pontine islands, the Aeolian islands are usually linked to a number of nearby mainland towns.
-The larger lakes in the north of the country are also well served with regular boats and ferries in season, but are drastically reduced in winter.
+The smaller islands of the Bay of Naples Dropdown content islands, the Pontine islands, the Aeolian islands are usually linked to a number of nearby mainland towns.
+The larger lakes in the north Dropdown content of the country are also well served with regular boats and ferries in season, but are drastically reduced in winter.

-Fares are quite expensive, and on some of the more popular services, to Sardinia, for example, you should book well in advance in summer.
+Fares are quite expensive, and on some of the more popular services, to Sardinia Dropdown content, for example, you should book well in advance in summer.
 Remember that sailings are cut outside the summer months, and some services stop altogether.
 For full schedules and prices, check directferries.co.uk or the Italian website traghetti.com.

 Top image: Travelling in italian Alps © Andrey Armyagov/Shutterstock